ilovethisid/TeTris/README.md

 * To play the game, download all the codes and save it in .jar file.
 Then, download the Game File and put both file in the same folder.
 Enjoy the game!
 * Anyone can use this program as well as the source codes
+* Sorry for bad comments and explanations, since this is my first personal project and it is made during vacation which is long time ago